-Reinstall the air filter, and 5 screws.
+Reinstall the air filter, 5 screws and the plastic covers.

 Preventive Maintenance

 Failure to perform routine preventive maintenance can prevent the water heater from operating properly.
 Improper operation can cause carbon monoxide dangers, excessive water temperatures, and other potentially hazardous conditions resulting in death, personal injury, and/or product damage.